jb49088/nvim/README.md

 ### Known Issues

 - gitsigns.nvim's conditional keymaps are causing a whichkey delay (fixes itself upon certain actions)
+- Performance issues on aged sessions related to nvim-treesitter
 - Indent guides and winbar breadcrumbs may not be perfect yet

 ### Startup Time